nikita715/mossclient/README.md

     </dependency>
 </dependencies>
 ```
-3. Submit files for analysis
+3. Submit files for an analysis
 ```java
 List<File> bases = Arrays.asList(
         new File("path/to/basefile1"),